top of page

 The Biggest Weight Loss Roadblock: Inconsistency

-If you’re stuck in a weight loss plateau despite putting in effort, the most common culprit is inconsistency—whether in diet, exercise, sleep, stress management, or all of the above.
+If you find yourself stuck on a weight loss plateau, despite your hard work, the most common culprit is inconsistency.
+This can happen in diet, exercise, sleep, stress management, or even all of these areas simultaneously.

-It’s easy to assume that being mostly on track will still lead to results, but small inconsistencies over time can add up, slowing or completely stalling your progress.
-Let’s break down the most common areas where inconsistency sneaks in.
+It’s easy to think that being mostly on track will still yield results.
+However, small inconsistencies can add up over time, slowing or completely stalling your progress.
+Let’s break down the most common areas where inconsistency creeps in.

 1. Underrating or Overeating Calories